Accessibility

 The entire Wildlife Wonders experience has no steps and is suitable for most sturdy wheelchairs or prams.

-We also provide everyone with an audio headset to hear your conservationist tour guide, as well as loan binoculars.
+We also provide everyone with an audio headset to hear your Nature Guide, as well as loan binoculars.

 Your Nature Guide will invite you to engage all your senses as you move through the Sanctuary, to ensure a memorable experience for all.